bhath0cks/BBHT_Automation/README.md

 Bug Bounty Hunting Tools Automation by Ahmad Raihan Prawira

 Tools i used in BBHT_hunt :
-- Subfinder
+- Subscraper
 - Github-Subdomains
-- uro
+- Uro
-- anew
+- Anew
-- httprobe
+- Httprobe
-- httpx
+- Gau
-- gau
+- Waybackurls

 More tools will be added.
 Coming Soon.